One Voice To Best Serve Our Students

 You can always accomplish more working together than alone.

-We have 530 students with Type 1 diabetes in our school district.
+We have 530 students with type 1 diabetes in our school district.
 Yes, that’s a lot.
 But we have one of those big Texas districts.
-A year ago, our district couldn’t tell us the number of T1D students enrolled.
+A year ago, our district couldn’t tell us the number of students with type 1 diabetes (T1D) enrolled.
 What changed?
 Well, our families changed the way we approached our district, and our advocacy work in turn changed our district.

-We have a great state law in Texas that mandates principals identify personnel to assist with caring for diabetic students during the regular school day or while participating in school activities.
+We have a great state law in Texas that mandates principals identify personnel to assist with caring for students with diabetes during the regular school day or while participating in school activities.
 And we knew our district had good intentions for the care of our T1D students.
-They supported them with 504 plans, registered nurses, and unlicensed diabetes care assistants (UDCAs).
+They supported them with 504 plans, registered nurses and unlicensed diabetes care assistants (UDCAs).
 But sometimes good intentions aren’t enough.

 It wasn’t easy for our district to hear that we perceived “gaps” in their care during our initial meetings.
 But after we had the district’s support and attention, we started with Student Health Services.
 Some solutions were easy.
 Working with the district, we identified a major gap in care during extracurricular activities.
 The district was quick to respond here, and they initiated additional diabetes-awareness training for their staff of 400 coaches and trainers.

-Diabetes care in schools involves the school, doctors, and parents — it is a circle of care around our kids.
+Diabetes care in schools involves the school, doctors and parents—it is a circle of care around our kids.
 And we have to be aware and adaptable.
-The recent FDA CGM approval is fantastic for our kids, for instance, but it also raises many new issues in schools.
+The recent FDA continuous glucose monitor (CGM) approval is fantastic for our kids, for instance, but it also raises many new issues in schools.
 Because of our advocacy work, our district has reacted quickly.
 Recognizing the FDA approval would require additional training for staff in CGM systems, the district reached out to their diabetes-training provider to update their technology section.